-- person or their parent/carer unless it is an emergency.
+- Medication should only be administered by the child or young person or their parent/carer unless it is an emergency.
 In such circumstances the medication should be administered in line with the parent/carer's instructions or a medical professional.
 For trips away from home consideration should be given to the child's parent/carer accompanying the trip in circumstances where the child or young person cannot administer the medication themselves - Have their mobile phones charged and check they have a signal to allow calls to be made - Plan for additional supervision e.g. depending on child or young person's medical condition/s and environment - Record incidents or concerns and report them to a member of the Child Wellbeing and Protection Officer